 "Alcoholism involves an increased tolerance to alcohol — meaning it takes more alcohol in order to feel the same effect."

 Inpatient treatment programs offer a safe environment which enables the user to break the addiction and become sober.
-Patients are also given life skills which help to manage stress and recognize triggers that will create the strong urge to drink again.
-With both inpatient and outpatient programs, abstinence after treatment is the key.
+Patients also learn valuable life skills to help manage stress and recognize triggers that will create the strong urge to drink again.
+With both inpatient and outpatient programs, maintaining abstinence after treatment is the key.
 Taking alcohol out of the picture and staying away from environments that trigger drinking provide the highest levels of success.
 Outpatient programs offer many of the same treatment options without the overnight stay.
 This allows the patient to fulfill other obligations like work and family, while getting the help they need.
-Deciding on which treatment program is best depends on the level of the problem and the individual’s commitment to changing behavior.
+Deciding on which treatment program is best depends on the severity of alcohol abuse and the individual’s commitment to changing behavior.

 Should I Choose a Residential Rehab Center?